BSc, BEng, PhD, MAIAA

 Stratospheric flight (whether on fixed wings or balloon-borne), especially the design of high altitude Unmanned Air Vehicles (UAVs) for scientific applications, is another key area of interest.
 He leads the ASTRA (Atmospheric Science Through Robotic Aircraft) initiative, which aims to develop high altitude unmanned aircraft for meteorological and Earth science research.

 Dr. Sóbester lectures on two modules on the University's Aeronautics and Astronautics course: Aircraft Operations and Mechanics of Flight (first year) and Aircraft Design (third year).
-He also supervises fourth year group design projects.
+He also supervises third and fourth year individual and group design projects.

 Having obtained degrees in Mechanics and Mechanical Engineering (1st) and Design and Manufacture (1st), he joined the University of Southampton as a PhD student in 2000.
 Upon completion of his doctorate ("Enhancements to Global Design Optimization Techniques") he worked as a Research Fellow in the Computational Engineering and Design research group on a series of industrial research projects for Rolls-Royce and BAE Systems.

 His appointment to an academic position in 2007 was followed by the award of a five year Royal Academy of Engineering (RAEng) Research Fellowship.
 András's RAEng research focused on reducing the environmental impact of passenger airliners through unconventional airframe geometries.

 In addition to 20+ journal articles, András is the author of a book exploring the scientific and technological limits of flight at high altitudes, as well as co-author of two Wiley texts, one on the statistical modeling for engineering design applications, another on aircraft geometry.